chenlujjj/VictoriaTraces/app/vtgen/README.md

 ### Command-line flags
 ```
   -addrs string
     	otlp trace export endpoints, split by ",".
   -authorizations string
-        authorization header for each -addrs, split by ",".
+    	authorization headers for each -addrs, split by ",".
+  -grpcMode
+    	send data in otlp grpc instead of otlp http.
   -httpListenAddr string
     	http listen address for pprof and metrics. (default "0.0.0.0:8080")
   -logEvery10k int
     	how many trace id should be logged for every 10000 traces by each worker. (default 2)
+  -loggerDisableTimestamps
+    	Whether to disable writing timestamps in logs
+  -loggerErrorsPerSecondLimit int
+    	Per-second limit on the number of ERROR messages.
+If more than the given number of errors are emitted per second, the remaining errors are suppressed.
+Zero values disable the rate limit
+  -loggerFormat string
+    	Format for logs.
+Possible values: default, json (default "default")
+  -loggerJSONFields string
+    	Allows renaming fields in JSON formatted logs.
+Example: "ts:timestamp,msg:message" renames "ts" to "timestamp" and "msg" to "message".
+Supported fields: ts, level, caller, msg
+  -loggerLevel string
+    	Minimum level of errors to log.
+Possible values: INFO, WARN, ERROR, FATAL, PANIC (default "INFO")
+  -loggerMaxArgLen int
+    	The maximum length of a single logged argument.
+Longer arguments are replaced with 'arg_start..arg_end', where 'arg_start' and 'arg_end' is prefix and suffix of the arg with the length not exceeding -loggerMaxArgLen / 2 (default 5000)
+  -loggerOutput string
+    	Output for the logs.
+Supported values: stderr, stdout (default "stderr")
+  -loggerTimezone string
+    	Timezone to use for timestamps in logs.
+Timezone must be a valid IANA Time Zone.
+For example: America/New_York, Europe/Berlin, Etc/GMT+3 or Local (default "UTC")
+  -loggerWarnsPerSecondLimit int
+    	Per-second limit on the number of WARN messages.
+If more than the given number of warns are emitted per second, then the remaining warns are suppressed.
+Zero values disable the rate limit
   -rate int
     	spans per second. (default 10000)
+  -version
+    	Show VictoriaMetrics version
   -worker int
     	number of workers. (default 4)
 ```